-- 1. Position the oven rack(s) properly and put food in the oven. - Make sure the clock is set to the correct time of day.
-(See "Setting the clock" on page 11.) - Push the Cook Time button.
+Position the oven rack(s) properly and put food in the oven.

+2. Push the Cook Time button.
 OVEN, TIME and HR will come on.
 ON will not come on until the time of day that oven is to be turned on is reached.
-If you start baking/roasting immediately, ON will come on.
+If you start baking/ roasting immediately, ON will come on.